 An application for visitor's permit is always sent to the Migration Agency in Sweden, where the decision is taken.
 If the application is granted, residence permits are usually issued for between 91 days and twelve months.

-If you are to be granted a visitor's permit, the purpose of the trip must be to visit Sweden, not to settle there.
+If you are to be granted visitor's permit, the purpose of the trip must be to visit Sweden, not to settle there.
 You must have the means to support yourself throughout your stay, and you must possess either a return ticket or enough money for your return journey.
 Medical travel insurance is not compulsory, but it is advisable, since medical costs can be high.

-Please note that the Embassy only cooperates with VFS Global in Nepal.
+Please note that the Embassy only cooperates with VFS Global in India and Nepal.
 The embassy has nothing to do with sellers outside the premises of the embassy or the VFS Global office who offer services for payment.
 No sellers can influence either the processing period or the decision.